Bahadur (comics)

 Bahadur (meaning The Brave Man) is a comic book superhero published by Indrajal Comics and created by Aabid Surti in 1976.
 Although it had been initially created by Aabid Surti a few years earlier, it was finally offered to Indrajal Comics.
 Aabid Surti was at that time freelancing for Bennett, Coleman & Co.
 Ltd. After he moved on, Jagjit Uppal took over the task.
 The artwork was illustrated by Govind Brahmania and later by his son, B Pramod.

 The comics were published in various languages including Hindi, English and Bengali.
 Besides regular comics, the series was also featured in dailies and weeklies along with other comic heroes.
 Apart from India, there's a huge fan club of Bahadur, abroad.

 Reportedly, there are Bahadur fan clubs in the USA.

 Characters

 Bahadur

 Bahadur comics was created in December, 1976.
-Dacoity was at its worst in India in the 1970s and the Bahadur series focussed a lot on dacoits.
+Dacoity was at its first in India in the 1970s and the Bahadur series focussed a lot on dacoits.

 Bahadur himself was the son of a dacoit Bhairav Singh who died in combat with Police.
 Bahadur, then a teenager, was adopted by Vishal, the police officer who shot Bhairav Singh.
 Bahadur initially wants to avenge the death of his father, but eventually switches sides with the police to fight evil for the rest of his life.